 Guide to Growing Grass in the Transition Zone

 The transition zone is the growing area across the middle of the U.S., one between the warm area in the south and the cool area in the north.
-A guide to growing grass in the transition zone will take into account that it needs to be able to withstand the heat that comes up and the cold that comes down.
+This guide to growing grass in the transition zone will help homeowners weigh the pros and cons of each grass type to select and plant the best grass for their transition zone yard.

 Grasses Good to Grow in the Transition Zone